About the campaign

 Children up and down the country benefit from being able to take part in organised football.
 It’s not just good exercise; it teaches them important life skills like team work and helps them to build friendships.
 I don't want children to miss out on the chance to take part.

 The cuts imposed by the Government on Local Authorities across the country mean that football is feeling the effect.
-I've heard stories from around the country about ordinary families unable to pay rising subs, poor quality pitches and an absence of decent changing facilities.
+I've heard so many stories about ordinary families unable to pay rising subs, poor quality pitches and an absence of decent changing facilities.

 I think that it would be unreasonable to demand that councils put more money into football at a time when such difficult decisions are being made, but I still think that it is important for our country so we must look for alternative revenue.

 I hope you will consider signing this petition calling for the Premier League to give more back to grassroots football – https://petition.parliament.uk/petitions/200094

 In 2013 I helped form Save Grassroots Football.
 Our aim was to have the Government negotiate with the Premier League to ensure a fair funding stream from the wealthy professional game to the grassroots.

 It turned out that back in the 90s the Premier League had agreed that they would give 5% of the money they receive from TV broadcasting rights to grassroots football.
 However, at no point did they meet this agreement, and the ambition did not include money from international broadcasting rights.

 The campaign began with an ambitious goal: 7.5% of all Premier League broadcasting rights to go to the grassroots.